TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/apache_webserver.md

 author_2:
 ---

-# Setting up a web server with Apache
+# Setting up an Apache web server

 ## Background
 If you want to host a website for your lab, or a web application of some sort, you are going to need to work with a webserver.
 Apache Web Server is a software package that turns a computer into an HTTP server.
 That is, it sends web pages – stored as HTML files – to people on the internet who request them.
 It is open-source software, which means it can be used and modified freely.